123researcher/Hack-Zurich-Hackathon-Swisscom-Workshop-Challenge/README.md

  if a new user will say the bot  - " I am going to Park A at 5pm" Bot  will fetch the data and check how many people are present at Park A at 5pm.
- Bot will give recommend similar point of interest or a different time frame
+ Bot will recommend similar points of interest or a different time frame

 # Technology used